pay-theory/payment-components/docs/PAYMENT_PARAMETERS.md

 **Payment Expiration Date**: Date that a payment using these parameters will stop being valid.

-**Minumum Amount Limit**: Amount the payment must be greater than to be a valid payment.
+**Minimum Amount Limit**: Amount the payment must be greater than to be a valid payment.
 * This will default to $1 if left blank.

 **Maximum Amount Limit**: Amount the payment must be less than to be a valid payment.